WikipediaUserbox/ViossaInCSV/README.md

-# ViossaInCSV
+# ViossaInTSV
-A port of https://vikoli.org/Kotoba_grun_Leksember to CSV
+A port of https://vikoli.org/Kotoba_grun_Leksember to TSV